aframevr/aframe/docs/introduction/faq.md

 accompanying guide explaining how it was built and what components were used to built it that will help your understanding.

-Below the examples are various workflow [guides][guides] featuring different tools and libraries.
+Below the examples are various workflow [guides][guides] LINK DOESNT WORK featuring different tools and libraries.
 Select a guide based on what you are comfortable with (e.g., whether you know how to code, whether you know a certain framework, whether you know how to model).